amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/Problem-Discovery.md

 Build an in-depth understanding of the stated problem and it’s context.
 This may include, but will not be limited to:

 - who does the problem affect?
-- what is the extent of the problem
+- what is the extent of the problem?
 - is the stated problem the right problem?
 - what assumptions are inherent in the stated problem?
 - what value might solving the problem bring?